liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 - It seems that those who do spend money in this game pretty much will buy all of the in-app purchase (but we don't know how frequent they do it via this question).
 - We also don't know how many players bought both the small and large event limited stone packs.

-To help make other visualizations easier to understand, we will introduce the concept of “spending level” here.
+To help make other visualizations easier to understand, we will introduce the concept of **spending level** here.

 ### Definition of Spending level

-- Medium-Heavy: those who had bought the event-limited stone pack and/or regular-priced stones
+- **Medium-Heavy**: those who had bought the event-limited stone pack and/or regular-priced stones
   - Because the question did not ask how often people bought stone packs, it is hard to further differentiate “those that buy stone pack(s) in every event” vs “those that only spend once or twice in their entire experience”.
-- Light: those who only bought the anniversary pack and/or new year grab bag (i.e. spent only once or twice a year)
+- **Light**: those who only bought the anniversary pack and/or new year grab bag (i.e. spent only once or twice a year)
-- Minimal: only bought the ten paid stones for fourth Sales slot
+- **Minimal**: only bought the ten paid stones for fourth Sales slot
-- No: never spent a single cent in this game
+- **No**: never spent a single cent in this game

 The criteria for each spending level may be a little arbitrary, but it is enough to get a sense of the general trend.